sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

         - IA-8 Identification and Authentication (Non-Organizational Users): For applications accessed by non-organizational users, integration with Microsoft Entra ID can provide robust mechanisms for identifying and authenticating these users according to established policies.

 - **Products covered:**
-    -
+    - Microsoft Entra ID

 - **Recommendations:**
     -

 **Has the organization integrated all identity and access management functions into Microsoft Entra ID to ensure a seamless and secure user experience across the entire application portfolio, with advanced security measures applied consistently?**

-- Legacy: Multiple, disparate IAM engines are in use across the environment without any efforts towards consolidation.
+- **Legacy:** Multiple, disparate IAM engines are in use across the environment without any efforts towards consolidation.
 This leads to fragmented identity and access management practices, creating inefficiencies and potential security vulnerabilities due to inconsistent policy enforcement and user experiences.
     - Indicators:
         - Separate identity management solutions for different applications or services, leading to varied user authentication experiences and potential security gaps.
         - Increased complexity and potential for error in managing access controls across multiple systems.
         - Challenges in ensuring a cohesive and secure user experience, affecting the overall effectiveness of identity and access management.

-- Initial: Initial efforts to consolidate IAM engines have begun, focusing on integrating some systems with Microsoft Entra ID.
+- **Initial:** Initial efforts to consolidate IAM engines have begun, focusing on integrating some systems with Microsoft Entra ID.
 While some applications now benefit from unified access management, others remain outside this integrated environment, resulting in a partial enhancement of security and user experience.
     - Indicators:
         - Partial deployment of Microsoft Entra ID for identity and access management, focusing on high-priority applications or systems.
         - Initial improvements in user access management and security for integrated applications, though not uniformly applied across the entire portfolio.
         - Some enhancement in the organization’s identity management strategy, with ongoing efforts to extend Microsoft Entra ID integration across all functions.

-- Advanced: Significant progress has been made in consolidating IAM engines, with the majority now integrated into a unified Microsoft Entra ID environment.
+- **Advanced:** Significant progress has been made in consolidating IAM engines, with the majority now integrated into a unified Microsoft Entra ID environment.
 This consolidation covers most modern and legacy applications, greatly enhancing security and user experience through consistent access management practices.
     - Indicators:
         - Comprehensive adoption of Microsoft Entra ID for identity and access management functions, facilitating a unified user experience and consistent security measures.
         - Enhanced security posture through the systematic application of advanced identity and access controls across all applications and systems.
         - Significant progress toward a holistic identity and access management approach, bolstered by the integration of Microsoft Entra ID across the entire portfolio.

-- Optimal: A fully consolidated IAM environment has been achieved, with all identity and access management functions integrated into Microsoft Entra ID.
+- **Optimal:** A fully consolidated IAM environment has been achieved, with all identity and access management functions integrated into Microsoft Entra ID.
 This ensures a seamless and secure user experience across the entire application portfolio, with advanced security measures applied consistently.
     - Indicators:
         - Strategic and universal application of Microsoft Entra ID for comprehensive identity and access management across the organization.
         - Comprehensive management of user identities and access, enhancing organizational agility, security resilience, and compliance.